IdioticSHdz/IdioticSHdz/README.md

 — MIGHT .
 Might decide to C+H with someone random and compliment them if i feel like it .
 Just need the courage so if i C+H with you or complimented you?
 Yeah congratulations .

+— I use the word "die" as my way of saying "stop" .
+Fucking tell me if you don't like it .

 ![](https://media.discordapp.net/attachments/1066762081359122534/1467727621298327755/46c6cae5-0193-4387-9e89-e40f0e821844.png?ex=69816f5d&is=69801ddd&hm=f50b1f571a1309798969440060ed5427c85a89a923b2a166d93217b21a6b7a5c&=&format=webp&quality=lossless&width=355&height=315)

 Omfg i hate working on this shit .